ReSurge International Charity Work

 Partington Plastic Surgery and Laser Center was proud to sponsor a home as part of the Assistance League of the Eastside’s annual charity event.
 Shown, Shannon, Dr. Partington, Mandy, Exotic and Pam

 Supporting our community…We are proud sponsors of Assistance League of the Eastside’s Celebrations 20th Annual Holiday Home Tour

-Announcement: We are excited to promote Pam Hoge as she had the wonderful opportunity to volunteer on Friday February 6th with Operation Sack Lunch.
+Announcement: We are excited to promote Pam Hoge as she had the wonderful opportunity to volunteer on Friday, February 6th with Operation Sack Lunch.
 Pam was quickly put in the kitchen and started prepping for lunch that would be served that day.
-OSL is a meal and basic necessities provider serving the un-housed, no and low income, food insecure children, women and men, who call Seattle their home.
-They are a grassroots project that began in 1989 with 30 lunches in the kitchen of singer song writer Beverly Graham.
-OSL has now provided more than 2.9 millions of hot meals and sack lunches currently serves 3 meals a day, seven days a week.
+OSL is a meal and basic necessities provider serving the un-housed, no and low income, food-insecure children, women, and men, who call Seattle their home.
+They are a grassroots project that began in 1989 with 30 lunches in the kitchen of singer-songwriter Beverly Graham.
+OSL has now provided more than 2.9 million of hot meals and sack lunches currently serve 3 meals a day, seven days a week.
 For many, OSL is the last line of defense for those in our community living directly on the streets.